datastaxdevs/workshop-nosqlbench/README.md

 </details>

 Ok, mystery solved.
-It looks like the table contains simple key-value pairs, with both columns of numeric type.
-As a check:
+It looks like the table contains simple key-value pairs, with two columns seemingly of numeric type.
+Let's check:
 ```
 DESC TABLE keyvalue;
 ```

-And, surprise!, as a matter of fact both columns are of type `TEXT` (that is, variable-length strings).
+Surprise!
+As a matter of fact both columns are of type `TEXT` (that is, variable-length strings).
+Indeed, most key-value stores admit string keys and (unless specific schemas are enforced) the values are also either binary or ASCII byte sequences: this workload can then be easily adapted for benchmarking other key-value databases.

 <details><summary>Show me how the output looks like</summary>
     <img src="https://github.com/hemidactylus/nbws1/raw/main/images/images/desctable_cql.png?raw=true" />